 CAEECC meetings will not be used as a forum by which Program Administrators establish or offer selection criteria, evaluation, scoring, and ranking, or discuss proposals and compile the “short list” of potential Implementers.

-Discussions shall remain at a high enough level that no potential or actual conflict of interest will arise.
+Discussions shall remain at a level such that information can be exchanged to improve upon implementation plan proposals but that no potential or actual conflict of interest will arise.

 No non-public information will be discussed by any party.
 Examples of non-public information include, but are not limited to the development and adoption of evaluation criteria, scoring and ranking methods, and selection criteria for implementation plans, and the deliberation on and selection of vendor-specific implementation plans.

-Implementer participation in the Program Administrators’ development of Implementation Plan concepts shall be limited to non-vendor specific terms, such as customer segment, geographic territory, goals, program mobilization process, and timing.
+Implementer participation in the Program Administrators’ development of Implementation Plan concepts shall be limited to non-vendor specific terms, such as customer segment, geographic territory, goals, program mobilization process, technology-type (but not specific brands or products), and timing.
+This information should support Program Administrators in providing future bid documents that facilitate preparation of innovative and value-added proposals by all qualified Implementers.

+Possible substitute for #5: Information provided to Program Administrators to develop Buiness and Implementation plan concepts should support PAs in providing future bid documents that facilitate innovative and value-added proposals by all qualified Market Actors.